Republica

 Republica are an English alternative rock band formed in 1994.
-The height of their popularity spanned from 1996 to 1999.
-The current line-up consists of Saffron (vocals), Tim Dorney (keyboards), Johnny Male (guitar), Conor Lawrence (drums).
+They reached the height of their popularity from 1996 to 1999.
+The band went on hiatus in 2001 and reunited in 2008.

 The Republica sound was described by the band as "technopop punk rock".
-The band went on hiatus in 2001 and reunited in 2008.
-Republica are best known for the single "Ready to Go".
+The current line-up consists of Saffron (vocals), Tim Dorney (keyboards), and Johnny Male (guitar).

 History

+1994–1997: Beginnings, debut album and international success

-Former Flowered Up keyboard player Tim Dorney and Andy Todd founded Republica.
-The Nigerian-born Saffron was an actress at one point, performing for two years in London's Starlight Express.
-She also appeared in the video for the Chesney Hawkes' hit "The One and Only" and in the video for N-Joi's single "Mindflux".
+Former Flowered Up keyboardist Tim Dorney met producer/engineer Andy Todd while both musicians were working in the studio for the band Soul Family Sensation.
+The two decided to form Republica as an electronic-oriented outfit.
+They recruited singer Saffron, who was an actress at one point, performing for two years in London's Starlight Express.
+She also appeared in the video for Chesney Hawkes' hit "The One and Only" and in the video for N-Joi's single "Mindflux".
 She was also lead vocalist on N-Joi's hit "Anthem" in 1990.
+Republica's first lineup was rounded out with Alix Tiernan on drums and Mick Pirie on bass.

-Republica released the first single "Out of This World" in 1994, followed by the single "Bloke" in March 1995.
-In April 1996, their single "Ready to Go" became their first to chart on the UK Singles Chart, when it reached Number 43.
-Their debut album Republica was released in July 1996 and reached No. 4 in the UK Albums Chart after being re-issued in 1997.
-The band added Johnny Male, formally of early 1990s One Little Indian act Soul Family Sensation, as an official member on guitar, with "Ready to Go" remixed as more a rock-sounding dance track.
+Republica released their first single "Out of This World" in 1994, followed by the single "Bloke" in March 1995.
+After the music video for "Bloke" was filmed, Johnny Male joined the band on guitar.
+Male was an acquaintance of Dorney and Todd, since Male was formerly a member of Soul Family Sensation.
+Their television debut occurred in April that same year, on the program The White Room.
+Pirie departed from the band later that year.
+In April 1996, their single "Ready to Go" became their first to chart on the UK Singles Chart, when it reached No. 43.
+Their debut album Republica was released in the United States in July 1996 and reached No. 4 in the UK Albums Chart after being released there in 1997.
+"Ready to Go" was re-released in remixed form, with a rock-oriented sound.
 This version became their signature single and reached No. 13.
 The fourth single, "Drop Dead Gorgeous", reached No. 7.
+To promote Republica, the band brought in Bow Wow Wow founder David Barbarossa on drums as Tiernan switched to strictly percussion (although Tiernan eventually departed in 1996).

 The group attracted positive press coverage.
 Emerging after a wave of female-fronted rock bands (such as Elastica, Lush, Sleeper, Echobelly and Kenickie), they had, like Curve and Garbage, a notably more aggressive and electronic sound.
 In 1997, they contributed a cover of "Are 'Friends' Electric?" to the Gary Numan tribute album Random.
 That same year, Saffron performed vocals for the Prodigy's "Fuel My Fire" from their album The Fat of the Land.
+By early 1998, when Barbarossa and Todd left the band, Republica continued as a trio.